 HSE Regulations and inspection pit safety

-Focusing on vehicle repair centres and train depots, the Health and Safety Executive (HSE) has designated inspection pits as a ‘fall from height’ hazard.
-Subsequently, they have created The Work at Height Regulations to provide guidance on how to reduce dangers and prevent accidents before they happen.
+Focusing on vehicle repair centres, train depots and wider transport safety, the Health and Safety Executive (HSE) has designated inspection pits as a ‘fall from height’ hazard.
+Subsequently, they have created The Work at Height Regulations to provide guidance on how to improve inspection pit safety.
 These regulations now have the 2nd highest rate of prosecutions and convictions after the generic Health and Safety at Work Act (HSWA).

 Falls remain the biggest issue in workplace health and safety, representing 60% of all injuries and fatalities in 2016/17.
 1 in 6 of those are in the transport industry, which amounts to just fewer than 6000 reported cases per year.
 The actual number is likely to be much higher, however, since it’s estimated that reported cases only make up as little as 10% of all incidents.

 Inspection pits are very common and an assessment of workplace risks may well show that they are the safest option when working on vehicles or trains.
 In the rail industry, inspection pits are often the method of choice when completing necessary maintenance on trains.
 However, they present particular hazards and are a common cause of accidents, not only to those unfamiliar with the premises but also to employees who might slip or trip and fall into them.
 Inspection pit safety should be a high priority for companies using this method when working on vehicles or trains.
 Failure in adhering to proper safety regulation can lead to in-direct costs as well as fines for non-compliance.

 Pit Protection – A solution for inspection pit safety